Expo Express

 The Expo Express was a rapid transit system consisting of five stations and a 5.7 km route, running from Cité du Havre to La Ronde in Montreal, Quebec, Canada.
 Built for the 1967 World's Fair (Expo 67) at a cost of around CAD$18 million, the trains carried 1,000 passengers each and ran approximately every five minutes.

-In 1968 the cars were sold to the City of Montreal for $1.8 million and operated by the Montreal Transit Commission (now the STM).
-The train remained in limited service for Man and His World for five additional years, however, on a shortened route from 1969-onwards when tracks were cut back to Saint Helen's Island.
-Service was withdrawn in 1972.
+In 1968, the cars were sold to the City of Montreal for $1.8 million and operated by the Montreal Transit Commission (now the STM).
+The train remained in limited service for Man and His World for six additional years, however, on a shortened route from 1969-onwards when tracks were cut back to Saint Helen's Island.
+Service ended in 1973.

 Vehicles

 Not to be confused with the Minirail monorail which ran within the perimeters of the Expo Site, the Expo Express used standard railway technology, with two running rails and a third electrified rail identical to those of the Toronto subway.
-In fact, the trains used were a modified version of the Hawker Siddeley H series used by the Toronto Transit Commission with one fewer door on each side, and streamlined ends.
+In fact, the trains used were a modified version of the Hawker Siddeley H series used by the Toronto Transit Commission with one fewer door on each side, 3 instead of 4 and streamlined ends.
 Consequently, unlike the Montreal Metro with rubber tires, the Expo Express used traditional steel-wheeled trains.
 The Expo Express also featured fully air-conditioned passenger cars, also unlike Montreal's underground Metro (a deficiency that still exists to present day).

 The fleet of rolling stock consisted of 48 cars in total, with the name of a sponsoring Canadian city or local municipality inscribed in large lettering on both sides of each car (e.g. "Richmond, B.C.", "Town of Mount Royal", "Point Claire, Quebec", "Cornwall, Ontario").
+The 16 streamlined end cars all had motor-generator (MG) sets but no air compressors; 8 of them also had ATO equipment.
+Of the 32 intermediate cars, 24 had compressors and 8 had MG sets.
+Typical consists were: one end car with ATO equipment; 3 intermediate cars with compressors; one intermediate car with MG; and one end car without ATO equipment.